Lenin effigy in Germany's Gelsenkirchen approved, despite city objections | DW | 06.03.2020

 Lenin's links with Germany

-Vladimir Ilyich Ulyanov, who adopted the revolutionary alias Lenin, spent much of World War One with other Russian exiles in Switzerland until the overthrow of Tsar Nicholas II in February 2017.
+Vladimir Ilyich Ulyanov, who adopted the revolutionary alias Lenin, spent much of World War I with other Russian exiles in Switzerland until the overthrow of Tsar Nicholas II in February 2017.

 Under a deal with Germany's then military-imperial Prussia, Lenin traveled in April 2017 from Zurich in a sealed train carriage across Germany and Sweden to Petrograd (St. Petersburg), where he emerged as Soviet leader in the October Revolution.